How to Potty Train a Toddler

 While I wasn’t feeling great about the whole process after day 1 of potty training, I felt much more confident after day 2.
 We kept our tot naked from the waist down again for day 2.

-There were still some accidents on the floor, but we could tell that he was becoming more acquainted with his own body signals and knowing when he needed to go.
+There were still some accidents on the floor, but we could tell that he was becoming more acquainted with his body signals and knowing when he needed to go.
 It was a sharp learning curve!

 Day 3 of Potty Training – Celebration and Maintenance